 3. Decide that sufficient reasons exist for an appeal and schedule an appellate hearing in a timely manner.

-E. When the University Academic Appeal Board finds that an academic grievance has merit and that redress is possible, it shall recommend that redress be provided.
-The relevant academic dean, after reviewing the decision of the appeal board, shall implement an appropriate remedy.
+E. When the University Academic Appeal Board decides the case in favor of the grievant and redress is possible, it shall recommend that redress be provided.
+The relevant academic dean, after reviewing the decision of the appeal board, shall implement the redress.

 F. The University Academic Appeal Board shall issue findings and recommendations in a written report that includes its supporting rationale within ten class days of the appeal hearing.
-The appeal board may affirm, reverse, or modify the decision of the hearing board.
-The appeal board also may direct the initial hearing board to rehear the original complaint/grievance.
+The Appeal Board may accept or reject the decision of the hearing board or reduce the sanction imposed by the hearing board.
+Copies of this report shall be provided to the Dean of Undergraduate Studies, who will forward the report to both parties and the relevant academic dean.

-( Instructors and deans seeking sanctions for academic dishonesty other than, or in addition to, penalty grades must file a complaint under Section II.B of this Article.)
+6 Instructors and deans seeking sanctions for academic dishonesty other than, or in addition to, penalty grades must file a complaint under Section II.B of this Article.

-( Allegations of falsification of records submitted for admission to the University are processed through the Office of the Provost to determine whether the individual’s admission will be rescinded.
-A decision by the Associate Provost for Undergraduate Education or the Dean of the Graduate School (as appropriate) to rescind admission may be appealed to the Provost within ten calendar days of the decision.
-Allegations of falsification of records submitted by a current student for admission to a school, college, or program are handled through the academic disciplinary process as allegations of academic misconduct.)
+7 Allegations of falsification of records submitted for admission to the University are processed through the Office of the Provost to determine whether the individual’s admission will be rescinded.
+The Dean of Undergraduate Studies or the Dean of Graduate Studies (as appropriate) may decide whether to rescind an applicant’s admission because of falsification of admissions materials.
+Such a decision may be appealed to the Provost within ten calendar days of the decision.
+Allegations of falsification of records submitted by a current student for admission to a school, college, or program are handled through the academic disciplinary process as allegations of academic misconduct.

-( The standard to be used in ruling on challenges is whether, in light of the challenged person’s knowledge of the case or personal or professional relationships with a party or witness, the challenged person would be able to fairly and impartially hear the case.)
+8 The standard to be used in ruling on challenges is whether, in light of the challenged person’s knowledge of the case or personal or professional relationships with a party or witness, the challenged person would be able to fairly and impartially hear the case.

-( The chair shall normally grant permission for a student representative from the undergraduate student defender program to have voice in the hearing.)
+9 The chair shall normally grant permission for a student representative from the undergraduate student defender program to have voice in the hearing.

-( An academic dean may request additional sanctions only in accordance with the Integrity of Scholarships and Grades Policy.)
+10 An academic dean may request additional sanctions only in accordance with the Integrity of Scholarships and Grades Policy.